sigle/docs/docs/faq.md

 ## Is Sigle free?

 Sigle is totally free at the moment.
 We are working on a paid version of Sigle that will bring premium features.

+## Feedback

+To help us improve Sigle, [vote for the features](https://sigle.canny.io/feature-requests) you would like us to add!

+## Support

+If you are facing any issues with Sigle or just want to become part of the community, [join our Discord](https://discord.gg/td7WmgK22k).